JayWalker512/shell-scripts/README.md

 ----

 # gzipit \<file>
-Uses gzip to compress `file` to `file.gz`, and generates a sidecar checksum file using MD5 algorithm titled `file.md5`.
+Uses gzip (or pigz, if available) to compress `file` to `file.gz`, and generates a sidecar checksum file using MD5 algorithm titled `file.md5`.

 # md5sc \<file>
 Creates an MD5 checksum sidecar file titled `file.md5`, which contains only the MD5 checksum for `file`.